KV-2 German Captured Type Soviet Heavy Tank Trumpeter 1/35

 I’ll make the KV-2 tank captured by the German army.

 I could easily assemble it because there were not so many parts like German tanks.

 Ｉ’m now crazy about the Zimmerit Coating roller.
 I imagine this captured KV-2 was remodeled and given the coating around the autumn of 1943.
-There might have been a vehicle that had survived tenaciously in the north or Yugoslavia or Norway that the region which the battle front line did not drastically move so much.
+There might have been a vehicle that had survived tenaciously in the north or Yugoslavia or Norway that the region in which the battle front line did not drastically move so much.

 It is a tricky atmosphere.
 I can’t say whether it is Germany or the Soviet Union.
 But it looks very strong.

 At the back of the turret, I also easily gave the coating.
 German army equipped with a shell rack, a spare jerrican, and the additional rack.

 Ｉ made the pistol port by myself.
 And spare caterpillar was also attached on the turret side like Tiger II.

-An original hatch was made an open state.
+An original hatch was made in an open state.

 Base paint of dark yellow.

-It is fiction, of course, I painted like this to refer Ferdinand’s camouflage painting of Kursk battle, the 654th heavy tank destroyer battalion.
-It is self-confidence, but this camouflage painting is good looking and matched with big turret and body as Ferdinand.
+It is fiction, of course, I painted like this to refer to Ferdinand’s camouflage painting of the Kursk battle, the 654th heavy tank destroyer battalion.
+It is self-confident, but this camouflage painting is good-looking and matched with a big turret and body as Ferdinand.

 The tank commander and his assistant at the hatch of KV-2.
 It seems to take aboard on U boat since the turret is fairly at a high position.

 I tested the method of making the arm by the woody putty which was introduced in Armor Modeling Magazine.
 I noticed that I forgot to remove the parting line of the officer’s hand…..

 I made this Russian captured KV-2 tank.

-Whether it had really existed, I had given Zimmerit Coating which was German tanks characteristic point.
+Whether it had really existed, I had given Zimmerit Coating which was German tank characteristic point.